M-jerez/sw-planets/README.md

 For a large Api, and to be able to order, the Api must support both the `orderBy` and `Pagination` operations.

+**Using `<entity>.url` as the id:**
+Entities from SWAPI don't have and `id` property, but have the unique `url` property, therefore this `url` property can effectively be used as the entity id.

+- **pros:**
+  - no need to translate url references.
+  - no need to parse and extract the id from the url for every single item from the api.
+- **cons:**
+  - need to extract the id when doing queries by id.
+  - not intuitive and prone to misinterpretation when debugging.
+  - performance degradation when ordering collections?

+_This implementation detail could be analyzed with in more depth to properly weight pros and cons:_

 &nbsp;&nbsp;&nbsp;&nbsp;

+### `Vuex Store`

 ### `Commands`